 Being the world’s largest outdoor advertising corporation, JCDecaux understands the importance of engaging customers in the language they are most comfortable with.

-Their Engati chatbot, Ad2Go serves customers by helping them with inquiries and guides them as them plan advertising projects.
+Their Engati chatbot, Ad2Go serves customers by helping them with inquiries and guides them as they plan advertising projects.

-Ad2Go serves their customers in English as well as Chinese.
+Ad2Go serves its customers in English as well as Chinese.